substantic/rain/docs/guide/python_tasks.rst

 Python tasks
 ************

-Among build-in tasks, Rain allows to run additional tasks via subworkers.
+Among build-in tasks, Rain allows to run additional types of tasks via subworkers.
 Rain is shipped with Python subworker, that allows to execute arbirary Python code.

 Decorator ``@remote``
 =====================